Italy voters shift sharply, reward Meloni's far-right party

 Santiago Abascal, the leader of Spain’s far-right Vox opposition party, tweeted that “millions of Europeans are placing their hopes in Italy.”
 Meloni “has shown the way for a proud and free Europe of sovereign nations that can cooperate on behalf of everybody’s security and prosperity.”

-Nearly 64% of eligible voters deserted the balloting, according to the Interior Ministry.
+Turnout according to the Interior Ministry, was 64%, as eligible voters deserted polling stations in droves.
 That is far lower than the previous record for low turnout, 73% in 2018.

 Italy has had three coalition governments since the last election — each led by someone who hadn’t run for office, and that appeared to have alienated many voters, pollsters had said.